 Better Late than Never: Sonya Blade

 Sonya Blade was a late addition to the original Mortal Kombat game.
-She was only included since the original roster had no other gender representation.
-Sonya Blade followed Chun Li in the design department.
-She was outfitted to fight instead of being objectified.
+She was only included since the original roster had no female representation.
+Sonya Blade followed Chun Li in the design department - She was outfitted to fight instead of being overly objectified.

 Although in the first Mortal Kombat game she looked like she was an 80’s jazzercise instructor, it seemed accurate as she was beating up other fighters in a deadly tournament.
 Modern Mortal Kombat titles had her don a vest and dark green-and-black leather pants, and knee pads—showing off the least amount of skin.